DaaS providers and DaaS solutions are in high demand with employees needing to Work Anywhere.

 What is a DaaS provider and Why Should My Business Consider Desktop-as-a-service?

 Why Implement DaaS?

 - Better DaaS Security – Quite simply, IT is looking to create a reliable, efficient, and secure hosted virtual desktop platform to mitigate the issues caused by increased threats, the proliferation of remote work, and BYOD.
 They also want an easy way to ensure that the OS instances and varying software applications are up-to-date and secure.
-By using DaaS, IT is able to protect and secure resources in the cloud and not necessarily worry about the devices being used to access the cloud.
+By using a DaaS service provider, IT is able to protect and secure resources in the cloud and not necessarily worry about the devices being used to access the cloud.
 Whatever is happening locally isn’t being transmitted up to the cloud instances.

 - Virtual Desktop Management – Picture trying to manage and maintain hundreds or thousands of desktops across dozens of offices.
 What a nightmare.
 (Yes, this is what one of our recent customers was faced with!)
-By implementing DaaS solutions, IT is able to give thin client or zero client devices to their users and they simply log in to the cloud to start working anywhere, anytime.
+By implementing DaaS solution, IT is able to give the thin client or zero client devices to their users and they simply log in to the cloud to start working anywhere, anytime.
 When updates and patches need to occur, and we all know that happens all of the time, IT simply makes a few clicks and updates the whole virtual desktop environment in one shot.

 Types of Virtual Desktop (VD) Technologies

 Major Hosted Virtual Desktop Solutions in the Marketplace:

 XenDesktop, now known as Citrix Virtual Apps and Desktop, and VMware Horizon DaaS